kineticstoolkit/kineticstoolkit_doc/src/filters_butter.md

 plt.tight_layout()
 ```

-As expected, only the transitions are kept; all the stable parts of the signal were removed.
+Only the transitions are kept, all the stable parts of the signal were removed.